Keeping in touch days

 Both an employer and the employee have to agree to the keeping in touch days.
 An employee does not have to use keeping in touch days if they don’t want to.

-If they choose to use them, an employee can only start their keeping in touch days at least 42 days after the birth of a child or adoption.
+An employee can only start their keeping in touch days at least 42 days after the birth of a child or adoption.
 If requested by the employee and agreed upon with their employer, an employee can bring the start date forward to at least 14 days after the birth or adoption.

 As an employee, there are a variety of ways you can use your keeping in touch days, whether it’s working for a couple of hours, a whole day, a few days or all 10 days in a row, the choice is yours.